Unicity/Chimera/classes/Unicity/VLD/README.md

 There are three types of controls: `all`, `sel`, and `seq`.

 * `all` executes all statements in order and will reports all violations, except when the number of successes meets the number required to not report any violations; however, it will always report all recommendations encountered.
 * `sel` executes all statements in order until one statement does not report any violations.
-It will only report violations when no statements reports any.
+It will only report violations when no statements reports any violation.
 It will always report all recommendations encountered.
-* `seq` executes all statements in order until one reports a violation.
+* `seq` executes all statements in order until one statement reports a violation.
 It will always report all recommendations encountered.

 #### Select Statements